idaholab/moose/docs/content/getting_started/cluster.md

 ```

 !!! note
-    You must change 'INSERT PACKAGES_DIR HERE' appropriately; it should mirror what ever you had set $PACKAGES_DIR to.
+    You must replace 'INSERT PACKAGES_DIR HERE' with whatever you had set for $PACKAGES_DIR.
 The bit about 'some GCC MPI compiler', is referring to you having to add any additional environment changes in order make your cluster's MPI implementation work.
-Normally, this would be loading an additional module (module load mvapich2-gcc/1.7 for example)
+Normally, this would be loading an additional module (example: module load mvapich2-gcc/1.7)

 * To make the module available in your terminal session throughout the rest of the instructions, export the following: